mbta/dotcom/docs/TESTING.md

 verify our type specifcations and make sure we're calling functions properly.

 * `mix dialyzer` — Runs the actual type checks.

-Currently, there are some spurious "The variable _ can never match ..." errors that can be ignored.
-`npm run dialyzer` will filter out these errors, though there are still a few which show up.

 ### Pronto